If you’re familiar with the cybersecurity world, you’ve probably heard of the CIA triad.

 - Availability: the property of accessibility and usability on demand.
 Data systems must function so that authorized users are able to access data whenever and wherever they need.

-The concept of the CIA triad originated at a time when cybersecurity was shifting from a defense sector concern to a commercial industry concern.
-Banks, financial services, and other businesses wanted to ensure not only confidentiality but also integrity, since it was important that their electronic data remain unmodified by unauthorized users.
+Over the next decade, cybersecurity would shift from a defense sector concern to a commercial industry concern.
+Banks, financial services, and other businesses would start to seek not only confidentiality but also integrity, since it was important that their electronic data remain unmodified by unauthorized users.

 The CIA triad today